-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES DISCIPLINARY CORE IDEAS (DCI) - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ION OF SCIENCE 1 (ETS) - ENGINEERING DESIGN Standard SCI.ETS1: Students use science and engineering practices, crosscutting concepts, and an understanding of engineering design to make sense of phenomena and solve problems.
-SCI.ETS1.A: Defining and Delimiting SCI.ETS1.A.K-2 A situation that people want to change or create can be approached as a problem to be solved through engineering.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES DISCIPLINARY CORE IDEAS (DCI) - ENGINEERING, TECHNOLOGY, AND THE APPLICAT TION OF SCIENCE 1 (ETS) - ENGINEERING DESIGN Standard SCI.ETS1: Students use so make sense of phenomena and sol ience and engineering practices, crosscutting concepve problems. ts, and an understanding of engineering design to SCI.ETS1.A: Defining and Delimiting g Engineering Problems SCI.ETS1.A.K-2 A situation that people want to change or create can be approached as a problem to be solved through engineering.
 Asking questions, making observations, and gathering information are helpful in thinking about problems.
 Before beginning to design a solution, it is important to clearly understand the problem.
-Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions More to Explore Experiment: Recycling; Simple Machines SCI.ETS1.B: Developing Possible So lutions SCI.ETS1.B.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions More to Explore Experiment: Recycling; Simple Machines SCI.ETS1.B: Developing Possible Sc lutions SCI.ETS1.B.K-2 Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
 Waterford encourages everyone to have writing, drawing, and art materials available for children's creations.
 Book: How Did the Chicken Cross the Road?
 Simple Machines SCI.ETS1.C: Optimizing the Design Solution SCI.ETS1.C.2 Because there is more than one possible solution to a problem, it is useful to compare and test designs.
-Book: Warm Soup for Dedushka Heat Movement Movement of Heat Heat Experiment More to Explore Experiment: Evaporation solutions to other people.
+Book: Warm Soup for DedushkaHeat MovementMovement of HeatHeat Experiment More to Explore Experiment: Evaporation